 - Has an uneasy relationshp with Belial and Nebiros—while Bryan is happy that the demons really care for Alice, the way that they decide to treat those that hurt her is a bit...extreme, even for his tastes.

-- Is frequently seen playing pool and drinking beer with One Lieutenant Ellen Ripley, Kenshiro, Professor Henry Jones Junior and Demon King Piccolo; the action heroes deeply admire each other for all being parents who single-handedly took on and destroyed entire armies to protect their beloved children.
+- Is frequently seen playing pool and drinking beer with one Lieutenant Ellen Ripley, Kenshiro, Professor Henry Jones Jr. and Demon King Piccolo Jr.; the action heroes deeply admire each other for all being parents who single-handedly took on and destroyed entire armies to protect their beloved children (or child protégé in Piccolo's case).

 - Obi Wan visited his temple and pretty much confuses Bryan with his late mentor Qui-Gon Jinn for one reason.
 Mills has since discovered Qui-Gon had ascended, went after him and the two have a good relationship.